Skip to content

 » READ MORE: Jett Luchanko survives the last major round of cuts as Flyers trim roster to 23

-“I’ve been following the baseball for the last few years.
-So when you see the buzz around the team — and I was here when the Eagles won — so you want to get back to that and be that team that is involved in that and have the other sports teams watching us,” winger Travis Konecny said.
-“That’s the key, is you want to be the team in the playoffs and have the buzz around the city.”
+“I’ve been following the baseball for the last few years,” said winger Travis Konecny.
+“So when you see the buzz around the team — and I was here when the Eagles won — you want to get back to that and be that team that is involved in that and have the other sports teams watching us.
+That’s the key, is you want to be the team in the playoffs and have the buzz around the city.”

-“I think any year, especially being in this market, you want to succeed, and do well and be part of something.
-I don’t think there’s any time where the players are thinking a different way, but I know the guys in here who have been here a while definitely wanted to kind of push over the edge here,” center Scott Laughton said.
-“We were close last year, but we want to get there.
+“I think any year, especially being in this market, you want to succeed and do well and be part of something,” center Scott Laughton said.
+“I don’t think there’s any time where the players are thinking a different way, but I know the guys in here who have been here a while definitely wanted to kind of push over the edge here.
+We were close last year, but we want to get there.
 You want to get there.
 You want to feel the energy from the crowd and be a part of something.”

 Laughton, Konecny, Sean Couturier, and Travis Sanheim are the only guys left on the roster from that 2018 team.
 Joel Farabee played in the 2020 bubble.

-“That’s where we want to get to, obviously,” added Morgan Frost who wanted to make clear he is a Toronto Blue Jays fan first but a guy on the Phillies bandwagon.
-Frost played in the 2020 regular season but did not play in the postseason.
-“We were so close last year which, you know is obviously, a little bit heartbreaking.
-But yeah, I think if we can get there, I think the fans would rally behind us even more and, you know, all you got to do is get in, and you never know what can happen.”
+“That’s where we want to get to, obviously,” said Frost, who played in the 2020 regular season but not the postseason.
+“We were so close last year, which is obviously a little bit heartbreaking.
+But, yeah, I think if we can get there, I think the fans would rally behind us even more.
+All you got to do is get in, and you never know what can happen.”

 So does seeing the Phillies in the postseason fuel some fire?

 “A little bit, maybe,” Laughton said.
-“I think especially when the Eagles won, I think you obviously think about going down Broad Street and being part of that.
+“I think especially when the Eagles won, you obviously think about going down Broad Street and being part of that.
 But there’s a lot of steps and a lot of processes to go through.
 So, yeah, you don’t think about it too much, but it’s cool to see and cool to be part of.”

 It’s been 49 years — 50 come May — since the Flyers have won a Stanley Cup.
 But the first step is, of course, a spot in the postseason.
 Sanheim has tasted the postseason and has seen the city not dressed in red but in orange.
-It is the passion of the fans he has fed off and “hopefully the fan base is fired up and it translates into us.”
+It is the passion of the fans he has fed off and “hopefully the fan base is fired up, and it translates into us.”

-In hockey, you may toast a beer in the back when you win the division and move on to the next round.
+In hockey, you may toast with a beer in the back when you win the division and move on to the next round.
 But the goggles don’t come out until you’re drinking from Lord Stanley’s Cup.

 “A little bit different when they’re celebrating after every series win or clinching the playoffs,” Sanheim said with a laugh.
-“That’s just kind of what they do in their sport, not something you see, I guess in hockey, it’s more businesslike and on to the next challenge.”
+“That’s just kind of what they do in their sport, not something you see, I guess, in hockey.
+It’s more businesslike and on to the next challenge.”

 “Maybe we change it,” his buddy Konecny chimed in from the stall next door.